oasci/reptar/docs/source/parsers-extractors.rst

 ==========

 As previously mentioned, the parser drives the extraction of information from files.
-Each extractor is a :class:`~reptar.extractors.extractor.extractor` child class that must have two things.
+Each extractor is a :class:`~reptar.extractors.Extractor` child class that must have two things.

 Triggers
 --------